 But the reading the Bible through the lens of literary criticism is both fascinating and disturbing at the same time.
 The reference to “chiasmus” (I know these as chiasms) which are stories containing a built-in symmetry (often following the form, A, B, C, D, C’, B’, A’ or something similar*) was interesting but I don’t know that every story has to have this feature.
 I can see how it makes for great literature but again, I think you’re forcing the literary agenda on texts that, as beautiful as they are, weren’t written to win a prize for non-fiction.

 To that end, the author had a penchant for invoking Messianic phrases from Isaiah.
 Some of them were obvious I suppose, you could see them coming, but I’m not sure how this advances understanding of these texts.
 I just didn’t see the typology; placing these women as types of Christ, though there were some similarities in the storyline.
 The payoff on some of those comparisons really was found in the word-study application to similar uses of the same Hebrew word in passages with which we are familiar.

 I did love the contrast between the text in Judges, “Every man did what was right in his own eyes” to the author’s commentary that while that may have been the case when “there was no King in Israel,” when there was a king, “Royalty did the right in its own yes.”
 Good observation.
-There was another section — one you didn’t underline — I meant to come back to, but now I can’t find it.
+There was another section — one the person who loaned me the book didn’t underline — I meant to come back to, but now I can’t find it.